Spencerfar/Pore-SFD/README.md

 # Single-file diffusion in pores
-Code for the paper "Non-Fickian single-file pore transport".
+Code for the paper "Non-Fickian single-file pore transport" https://arxiv.org/abs/2107.03498.

 ## Running simulations
 Simulation code in Sim/ is compiled with "make".